Grab Your Leg Warmers! Step Aerobics Classes Are Making a Comeback

 “Inclusivity through options is a key ingredient to keeping any type of exerciser moving along with the fun,” MacDonald says.
 “You can go with friends and do different levels from each other while enjoying the same experience together.”

-That ability to move together, and the community surrounding the workout, is part of what's driving the trend.
+That ability to move together, and the community surrounding the workout, is part of what's behind the popularity.
 "I definitely think the pandemic helped—people needed some new ways to stay fit and focused at home," says Luster.
 "You don't have time to get bored while you step."

 And people crave social exercise, MacDonald points out.
 “We find motivation when we move with others and share that experience together.”